-In FY17, Minelab revenue increased 49% to \$148 million, and segment profit increased 106% to \$61.5 million.
+In FY17, Minelab revenue increased 49% to \$148.0 million, and segment profit increased 106% to \$61.5 million.
 While all parts of the Minelab business performed well, the growth was dominated by gold detector sales.

-The baseline business for Minelab is comprised of recreational products sold into Australia, Europe and the USA, a level of gold detector sales into Africa, Asia Pacific and Latin America and sales of countermine products (detecting and clearing improvised explosive devices) globally.
-These activities will typically deliver revenues in the range of \$85 million to \$95 million per annum for the Minelab business.
-Periods of stronger demand for gold detectors in Africa and new product introductions can push these revenues significantly higher.
+The baseline business for Minelab is comprised of recreational products sold into Australia, Europe and the USA, a level of gold detector sales into Africa, Asia-Pacific and Latin America, and sales of countermine products (detecting and clearing improvised explosive devices) globally.
+These activities typically deliver revenues in the order of \$80 million per annum.
+Periods of stronger demand for gold detectors in Africa can push these revenues significantly higher.